Cofounder Docs

 Use Add Secret for API keys that should be pushed directly to a managed Vercel project.

 Choose the secret name, value, target environments, and project.
+The Staging environment is sent to Vercel Preview behind the scenes.
 Secret values are sent to Vercel and are not stored in our systems.

-Turn on Make available to agents when code running in the agent's sandbox needs to use the secret through an environment variable.
+Turn on Development environment when code running in the agent's sandbox needs to use the secret through an environment variable.
 This is useful for local verification against a third-party API, payment provider, or internal service.

-Secrets marked this way show an Agents badge.
-You can change agent access later from the pencil icon and save with Save Agent Access.
+Secrets marked this way show a Development badge.
+You can change development environment access later from the pencil icon and save with Save Development Access.

-Only make a secret available to agents when the task needs it.
+Only enable a secret for the development environment when the task needs it.
 Do not paste secret values into task messages or chat.

 How Agent Secret Access Stays Safe